A Guide to Little Qualicum Falls

 Image Source: Google

-The Little Qualicum Falls Provincial Park was established in the year 1940 to help protect the environment and preserve the forest, which is mainly composed of Douglas Fir trees.
+The Little Qualicum Falls Provincial Park was established in 1940 to help protect the environment and preserve the forest, which is mainly composed of Douglas Fir trees.

-The Little Qualicum River cuts its way through a rocky canyon and has several falls that cascade down it.
+The Little Qualicum River cuts its way through a rocky canyon with several falls cascading down it.
 The result thus formed is a waterfall cascade which is sure to make you wonder about it.

 In this park, in a stunning forest setting, the waterfalls fall down a steep gorge, which is surrounded by high mountain peaks.